VukolRo/born2beRoot/monitoring_script.md

   $ lsblk | grep lvm | awk '{print $6}' | awk '{if ($1 == "lvm") {print "yes";exit} else {print "no";exit} }'
   ```
 9. **Connection TCP**
-  to display the number of active connections use `netstat` comand which displays the contents
+  to display the number of active connections use `netstat` command which displays the contents
   of various network-related data structures
   ```
   `netstat | grep ESTABLISHED |  wc -l` "ESTABLISHED"